stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - = "foreign methods times x", but in a new class
 - either subclassing or wrapping unmodifiable class

+## Chapter 8: Organizing Data
+### Self encapsulate field
+- when direct access to a field is to be avoided, only use getter and setter to access field
+- general discussion between "classes may access their fields directly" vw "every access must happen through accessor-methods"

+### Replace data value with object
+- when existing data item needs additional data or behavior, turn it into an object
+- early in development: simple facts represented as simple data items, often as String.
+Later extension of these into objects with more attributes

+### Change value object to reference object
+- often, objects can be devided in value objects (money, time) and reference objects (customer, contract)
+- example: order has cusomter, coded as String.
+Hence, there are multiple customer-objects that are the same person.
+If that is to be changed, a new object _Customer_ has to be created.

+### Change reference object to value object
+- same as above, just the other way around
+- value objects are easier to work with
+- value objects should be immutable

+### Replace array with object
+- not read in detail, because Arrays are outdated for such tasks

+### Duplicate observed data
+- when data only available in GUI component, create model class that represents data and is synchronised with GUI component.
+If GUI framework doesn't support model objects, duplicate data and synchronise them..

+### Change unidirectional association to bidirectional
+- given two classes with an unidirectional association that doesn't support new need to navigate from both classes to the other one, add reference
+- attention: this is a cyclic dependency!
+- generally use bidirectional associations only when needed

+### Change bidirectional association with unidirectional
+- same as above, just other way around

+### Replace magic number with symbolic constant
+- replace literal number with new constant with meaningful name
+- for example replace _9.81_ with _GRAVITATIONAL_CONSTANT_

+### Encapsulate field
+- make public field private and provide accessors
+- first step towards objects that encapsulate knowledge with methods that use the attributes of this object

+### Encapsulate collection
+- make method that returns a collection return a read-only view + provide add/remove-methods
+- enforces hiding of implementation details and gives class power over how collection is used

+### Replace record with data class
+- "record" = database record or data structure from legacy system
+- convert record into (dumb) data class

+### Replace type code with class
+- example: _Person_ having a _bloodGroup_ (int) that encodes the real blood groups (0, A, B, AB).
+Should be refactored to enum _BloodGroup_ + _Person_ should use this new enum

+### Replace type code with subclasses
+- same as above, just with inheritance
+- example: _Employee_ having a _type_ of int, showing if this _Employee_ is either an _Engineer_ or a _Salesman_.
+Solution: Create inheritance, so the type of the _Employee_ is shown in its object type.

+### Replace type code with state / strategy
+- same example as above, other solution: replace code with state object: _Employee_ has reference to (new) _EmployeeType_, with is (via polymorphism) either an _Engineer_ or a _Salesman_

+### Replace subclass with fields
+- existing subclasses vary only in methods that return constant data => remove subclasses, replace them with fields

 ## Sources
 - Refactoring - Improving the design of existing code.
 Martin Fowler, Kent Beck